i05nagai/memorandum/language/english_speaking.md

     * to change, or to change something, to suit different conditons or uses
         * The play had been adapted fro children
         * to remain competitive the company has to be able to adapt to the chanigng marketplace
+        * Many software companies have adapted popular programt to the new operating system
     * apapt to
         * The children are finding it hard to adapt to the new school
         * flowers which are well adapted to harsh winters